 Housing at AUP is a very special experience – that of living in one of the actual neighborhoods of the most beautiful city in the world.
 Where you live encompasses much more than just where you sleep and shower; it also includes the shops and cafes you frequent, the parks and streets you walk in, the metro and bus stops you use, and the neighbors you get to know.
 In short, this is the part where you live like a local.
 Every AUP student lives in a shared apartment, a studio, a private home, or a house and comes to feel that his or her quartier is home.

-- Incoming First-year, Transfer, and Visiting students are required to arrange housing through the University, either in a shared student apartment, or in a home stay.
+- As an incoming First-year, Transfer, or Visiting student, you are thus required to arrange your housing through the University, either in a shared student apartment, or in a home stay.

-- Graduate students and returning Undergraduates have the option of searching for an independent apartment through our Housing Office or finding something on his or her own.
+- As a Graduate student or returning Undergraduate, you’ll be ready to live on your own in Paris and have the option of searching for an independent apartment through our Housing Office or finding something on your own.

-Please note: AUP will waive the requirement of first-year residency for new students over 23 years of age and/or those with a residence in Ile-de-France.
-In order to request an exemption from AUP housing, please complete the Housing Exemption Form (click to access) by May 1, or within 7 days of your confirmation of attendance to AUP.
+Please note: AUP will waive the requirement of first-year residency for new students over 23 years of age and/or those with an official residence in Ile-de-France.
+In order to request an exemption from AUP housing, please return the Housing Exemption Form (click to access) by May 1 for the Fall semester, December 1 for the Spring semester or within 7 days of your confirmation of attendance to AUP.

 Contact the housing office